top of page

 Florida Family Law Resources & Statutes

-For parents who want to review the original Florida laws related to time-sharing, parental responsibility, and Parenting Plans, the following official resources may be helpful:
+For parents who want to review the original Florida laws related to time-sharing, parental responsibility, and parenting plans, the following official resources may be helpful:

 These resources are provided for informational purposes only and can help parents better understand the legal standards used in Florida custody and co-parenting cases.